 best things to do in Marrakesh

-This was right next to Tarabel Riad (where we stayed) and well worth popping in to see the gorgeous palace that’s hidden from the streets outside.
+This was right next to Tarabel Riad (where we stayed) and well worth popping in to see the gorgeous palace hidden from the streets outside.

 best things to do in Marrakesh